-At December 31, 2022 and 2021, the Foundation has bank deposits in cash management accounts with a securities brokerage firm and local nationally chartered banks.
-The deposits with the securities brokerage firm were maintained in interest-bearing deposit accounts at various banks not to exceed \$250,000; however, at times, deposits in a single banking institution did exceed \$250,000 and were over the Federal Deposit Insurance Corporation insurance limits.
+At December 31, 2023 and 2022, the Foundation has bank deposits in cash management accounts with a securities brokerage firm and local nationally chartered banks.
+The deposits with the securities brokerage firm were maintained in interest-bearing deposit accounts at various banks not to exceed \$250,000; however, at times, deposits in a single banking institution exceed the \$250,000 Federal Deposit Insurance Corporation insurance limits.
 Cash equivalents are securities maturing in 3 months or less.